crossrw/fbd-runtime/README.md

 Human machine interface (HMI)
 =============================
 The library contains basic functions support HMI.
 This can be used if your PLC has a character display (LCD).
 You can make alphanumeric and graphical menu with which to perform the following functions:
- * view values of schema points
+ * View values of schema points (`Watchpoints`)
- * set the values of set points
+ * Set the values of set points (`Setpoints`)

 ![fbd menu](https://dl.dropboxusercontent.com/u/46913329/fbd2/images/menu2.png)

+Watchpoints is used to display the values of the signals for operator.
+Setpoints are used to set the reference values, used in the operation of the circuit.
+Each watchpoint and setpoint has the associated text string, that can be displayed on LCD.
+Moreover, for setpoints are stored maximum and minimum values of the signal that it can receive.

 Current status
 ==============